cleggorz/Reframework-PDupscaler-MAR-26/README.md

-# Latest nightly ReFramework as of 12/3/26
+# ReFramework files taken from latest upscaler build as of 12/3/26.

-## Resident evil 2 Remake.
+### These files add a bunch of enhancement mods to RE2/ RE3.
+When I get chance I will update for other games.

-### ReFramework files taken from latest upscaler build.
+# Resident evil 2 Remake.

-### RE2dx12allfilesmar26.7z
+## RE2dx12allfilesmar26.7z

-Download and extract files to \Steam\steamapps\common\RESIDENT EVIL 2  BIOHAZARD RE2
+### Download and extract files to \Steam\steamapps\common\RESIDENT EVIL 2  BIOHAZARD RE2

 File contains: